IA e le traduzioni letterari: funziona? / AI and literary translation: does it work?

 L’aggiornamento professionale / Staying updated

-In qualsiasi professione è importante tenersi aggiornati sulle ultime tendenze, sulle nuove tecnologie e sulle prospettive per il futuro.
+In qualsiasi professione [scroll down for English] è importante tenersi aggiornati sulle ultime tendenze, sulle nuove tecnologie e sulle prospettive per il futuro.
 Sia gli scrittori che i traduttori hanno le stesse esigenze.

 Per gli scrittori, in particolare, questo può significare tenersi aggiornati sulle tendenze stilistiche, su nuove opportunità di marketing o sugli incontri con i professionisti del settore.
 Per non parlare del perfezionamento di questioni come lo sviluppo dei personaggi, i dialoghi o le trame.